McMumf/Homelab/ansible/README.md

 # Ansible

-Ansible roles and playbooks to initialize a fresh k3s cluster.
+Ansible roles and playbooks to initialize a fresh kubeadm cluster.

 ## Setup